Associate Professor, Composition

 She is the recipient of a Guggenheim fellowship (1997) and a Fromm Foundation commission (2000) as well as the grand prizewinner of the CBC Radio Young Composers Competition and the du Maurier/Winnipeg Symphony Orchestra competition.
 In addition to composer residencies at Marlboro and Yellow Barn Music Festivals, Dr. Hui served on the composition faculty at Stanford University (1994–2004) before relocating to Montreal.

-Initially inspired by the haunting music of the African pygmies and Japanese gagaku court orchestra, Melissa strives to create a personal music of ethereal beauty, intimate lyricism and raucous violence.
+Initially inspired by the haunting music of the Mbuti in Central Africa and Japanese gagaku court orchestra, Melissa strives to create a personal music of ethereal beauty, intimate lyricism and raucous violence.
 She is also guided by her interests in the perception of time and the function of memory.

 Schulich School of Music faculty since 2010.